yeoman/yeoman/cli/docs/docs.md

 this).
 Actually, you can see this in action here with the `intermediate/js/scripts.js` file.

-This is a **really** basic concat configuration, there's much more built-in in the grunt concat task, like [banner comments][], [multiple build targets][], and [dynamic filenames][].
-You're encouraged to edit this basic concat configuration to match your very own setup.
+This is a **really** basic concat configuration.
+There is a lot more built into the grunt concat task, like [banner comments][], [multiple build targets][], and [dynamic filenames][].
+You're encouraged to edit this basic concat configuration to match your own setup.

 [banner comments]: https://github.com/cowboy/grunt/blob/master/docs/task_concat.md#banner-comments
 [multiple build targets]: https://github.com/cowboy/grunt/blob/master/docs/task_concat.md#multiple-build-targets